clubcompy/writings.clubcompy.com/blog/content/articles/subscribe-to-a-bright-future.md

 How big of a value snowball we can build with your subscription dollars over time?
 Can we get big enough to have multiple teams building products for you simultaneously?
-Will we take requests?
-Just how big can a company get with such a model?
+Will we get so big that we can take requests?
+Just how big can a company get with a subscription model?
+(Amazon and Netflix are really big!)

 Also, no matter how good our software quality is, all software has a finite lifespan because technology moves on and people move on.
 How should we handle